optimalisatie/forum-topic-to-epub-ebook/README.md

 #### Browser button

 It is possible to create a browser bookmark button with the prefix `javascript:`.
-The button will create an ebook for the forum topic that is visible in the browser.
+The button will create an ebook for the forum topic that is visible in the browser. ([view instructions](#browser-ebook-print-button))

 ```text
 javascript:[...the above widget code here...]